 The issue that concerns me most is that the owners might have the right to catch up on their mortgage payments and get the house back even after the foreclosure.
 Could this really happen to us after we've bought the property and moved in?

-Yes, the owners may be able to get the home back after the foreclosure, but not by catching up on their mortgage payments.
-They would have to repurchase the home by paying you the purchase price you paid at the foreclosure sale, plus various other charges.
-This is called redeeming the property.
+Yes, the owners might be able to get the home back after the foreclosure, but not by catching up on their mortgage payments.
+They would have to "redeem" the home by paying you the purchase price you paid at the foreclosure sale, plus various other charges.
 Because the distressed former homeowner has to come up with so much cash to get the house back, redemption is rare.